truongnguyenp/truongnguyen-profile/README.md

 -🌟 Welcome to my GitHub profile!
 I'm Nguyen Phi Truong, a passionate Fullstack Developer based in VietNam.
 I enjoy crafting web applications and diving into new technologies to build innovative solutions.
-- 🚀 Currently, I'm working at **Enouvo
-IT solution**, where I collaborate on exciting projects and continuously strive to enhance my development skills.
+- 🚀 Currently, I'm working at **Sky Mavis**, where I collaborate on exciting projects and continuously strive to enhance my development skills.
 - 📚 My current learning journey includes delving into **Blockchain technologies (Solana, ETH, ...)**, honing my Backend